-In providing this internal service, in conjunction with the policy the Finance and Operations team ensures that Te Papa is successful and operationally effective both as a museum and as a Crown Entity.
+The group ensures that Te Papa is successful and operationally effective, both as a museum, and as a Crown Entity.

 Museum and Commercial Services

 The Museum and Commercial Services Directorate delivers exceptional services and experiences that provide value for money, enhanced brand and financial sustainability.
 It plays a direct role in enabling Te Papa to deliver on its mission through contributing to the generation of revenue.

 This is achieved through identifying and maximising commercial opportunities, partnerships, and sponsorship, and through functions such as licencing and events management.